OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/key-vault/key-vault-key-rotation-log-monitoring.md

                     log.Info($"{jsonItem.ToString()}");

                     var payloadStream = new MemoryStream(Encoding.UTF8.GetBytes(jsonItem.ToString()));
-                    //When sending tooServiceBus, use hello payloadStream and set keeporiginal tootrue var message = new BrokeredMessage(payloadStream, true);
+                    //When sending to ServiceBus, use the payloadStream and set keeporiginal to true var message = new BrokeredMessage(payloadStream, true);
                     sbClient.Send(message);
                     dtPrev = dt;